bmaxdk/grid-based-fastSLAM/README.md

 ### `Grid-based FastSLAM`
 ![alt text][image6]
 The third instance of FastSLAM is really an extension to FastSLAM known as the grid-based FastSLAM algorithm, which adapts FastSLAM to grid maps.
 The grid mapping algorithm you can model the environment using grid maps without predefining any landmark position.
+The Grid-based FastSLAM algorithm estimates the robot trajectory using the MCL.
+Then, the Grid-based FastSLAM algorithm estimates the map by assuming known poses and using the occupancy grid mapping algorithm.

 ![alt text][image7]
 `Sampling Motion` $p(x_{t} | x_{t-1}^{[k]} , u_{t})$: Estimates the current pose given the k-th particle previous pose and the current controls u.